Guru Gobind Singh Indraprastha University: World ranking

+The University is ranked 1001-1200 in the QS rankings 2025.

 Ranking

 The university was ranked 66 among Indian universities by the National Institutional Ranking Framework (NIRF) in 2019 and 95 in the overall category.
 The University School of Engineering & Technology was ranked 73 by NIRF engineering ranking and the University School of Management Studies was ranked 62 in the management ranking.

+The QS World University Rankings ranked the university 320th in Asia in 2025.